robiningelbrecht/phpunit-pretty-print/README.md

 ---

 I really like how [Pest PHP](https://pestphp.com/) formats and outputs test results, but I still prefer to use [PHPUnit](https://phpunit.de/).
+Luckily there's [Collision](https://github.com/nunomaduro/collision).
-That's why I decided to build a plugin that allows you to output test results just like Pest PHP does.
+This package is designed to give you beautiful error reporting when interacting with your app through the command line.

 ## Installation